Milton's Jauch pursues bigger plans

 He wanted to play.

-Jauch — a senior at Milton — tried out for the baseball team last spring as a junior, but didn’t make the cut.
+Jauch—a senior at Milton High—tried out for the baseball team last spring as a junior but didn’t make the cut.
 So he became the team’s manager.

 “It was the second year in a row I didn’t make the team,” Jauch said.
 “But I really liked the guys.
 I wanted to stick with it because I love baseball.
 It was really the only way I could stick with it at that point.”